-DAY 4: Arrival in Florence, Walking City Tour and the Accademia Gallery
+Day 4: Arrival in Florence, Introductory Tour and the Accademia Gallery

-DAY 7: Private Tour of Siena.
-Transfer to Rome
+Day 7: Tour of Siena and Return to Rome

-Your driver will pick you up at the Villa after your leisurely breakfast and take you to Siena for a private tour.
+Your driver will pick you up at your hotel after your leisurely breakfast and take you to Siena where you will meet you guide for a tour.
 You'll walk through Siena's charming small streets and famous Piazza del Campo, designated a UNESCO World Heritage site.
 The impressive 13th century cathedral is a splendid example of Italian Romanesque-Gothic architecture.
 After lunch at a selected restaurant, your driver will take you back to you to Rome where you will check in to your boutique hotel in the historic center.